hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 These ideas were very common even before TK1.
 Maltron's keyboard in 1980 had a small space key.
 Fujitsu's "親指シフト" (Thumb Shift) keyboard in 1980 had Shift keys with thumbs (the space key was also small).
-I am curious why these ideas are rarely seen in a (bizarre) keyboard today.

 - Arrow keys under the main cluster (right side only)